xrdocs/design/_blogs/2019-04-01-converged-sdn-transport-hld-2_0_convert.md

 configuration.
 These service templates enable NSO to operate in a multi-vendor environment.

-### Metro Fabric Supported Service Models
+### Converged SDN Transport Supported Service Models

-Metro Fabric 1.5 supports the following NSO service models for provisioning both hierarchical and flat services across the fabric.
+Converged SDN Transport 1.5 supports the following NSO service models for provisioning both hierarchical and flat services across the fabric.
 All NSO service modules in 1.5 utilize the IOS-XR and IOS-XE CLI NEDs for configuration.